 Depending on your RV lifestyle, you may be able to RV full time and pay only $50 per year for your RV site!!

 There are Boondockers Welcome locations throughout the USA, Canada, Europe, Australia, and a handful of other countries.
+You can search host locations (before purchasing a membership) by clicking here.

 You are staying on your host’s private property.
 If you run into any emergencies, you have nearby help.